cloudamqp/amqproxy/README.md

 As of version 2.0.0 connections to the server can be shared by multiple client connections.
 When a client opens a channel it will get a channel on a shared upstream connection, the proxy will remap the channel numbers between the two.
 Many client connections can therefor share a single upstream connection.
 The benefit is that way fewer connections are needed to the upstream server.
 For instance, establihsing 10.000 connections after a server reboot might normally take several minutes, but with this proxy it can happen in seconds.

+A health check for amqproxy is available over http on http://listen_address:http_port/healthz and will return 200 when amqproxy is healthy.

+Some metrics are available over http on http://listen_address:http_port/metrics

 ## Installation

 ### Debian/Ubuntu